Signal

 Swift

-public func debounce(_ interval: TimeInterval, on scheduler: DateScheduler) -> Signal<Value, Error>
+public func debounce(_ interval: TimeInterval, on scheduler: DateScheduler) -> Signal<Value, Error>Parameters

 Return Value